 Now is not the time to be overly selective about the channels that you list your properties on.
 On the contrary: you want to have as much visibility as possible, cover as much ground as you can so that you raise your chances of getting bookings.

-Here are 5 niche booking sites specialised in mid-term rentals that we recommend you get listed on as soon as you can:
+Here are five niche booking sites specialized in mid-term rentals that we recommend you get listed on as soon as you can:

 - HomeLike (Europe): Homelike offers over 50,000 furnished apartments across Europe.